DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/complete-vision-guidance/calibration/deprecated_calibration.rst

 |
 * When generating the pose for the ball, it is necessary to have both X and Y orientations exerted on the flange.
 * Each pose generated should maintain the same altitude.
 Too much height deviation will have a significant impact on the final result's accuracy.
-* In the software, the user needs to adjust the value loaded inside the “Manage Variable” dialog based on the number of poses used in the calibration.
+* In the software, you to adjust the value loaded inside the “Manage Variable” dialog based on the number of poses used in the calibration.

 .. image:: Sphere_Calibration/Sphere_Calibration_image/Picture3.png
     :width: 100%